matthodan/jekyll-asset-pipeline/README.md

 ### SASS

-You probably get the gist of how compressors work, but I thought I'd add an example showing how to add a SASS converter as well.
+You probably get the gist of how converters work, but I thought I'd add an example showing how to add a SASS converter as well.

 ``` ruby
 module JekyllAssetPipeline